-We have offices in Seattle, Nanaimo, Toronto, Berlin and Sydney, licensed cultivation facilities in British Columbia, Ontario and Portugal and a new manufacturing facility in development in Ontario, Canada.
-Once we complete the initial development of additional production facilities and have obtained the required amendments to our licenses to produce cannabis and cannabis oil at those facilities, we believe that our total production space across all facilities worldwide will total approximately 886,000 square feet by the end of 2018.
+We have offices in Toronto, Berlin and Sydney, licensed cultivation facilities in British Columbia, Canada and Portugal and two new facilities in development in Ontario, Canada.
+Once we complete the initial development of additional production facilities and have them fully licensed to operate at those facilities, we believe that our total production space across all facilities worldwide will total approximately 886,000 square feet by the end of 2018.
 We believe our current facilities together with the maximum potential development of the parcels we currently own or lease would be more than 1.9 million square feet by the end of 2019.